Distributional (Single) Index Models: Data application

 \subsection{Data and variables}

 Since 2005, the Swiss Society of Intensive Care Medicine collects ICU key figures and information on patient admissions in the Minimal Dataset of the Swiss Society of Intensive Care Medicine (MSDi).
 Our analysis is based on a part of this dataset suitable for LoS predictions, namely, we include 18 out of 86 ICUs which, after the application of selection criteria described below, include more than 10'000 patient admissions.
 The codes used as identifiers for the ICUs were generated randomly.
 The sample sizes range from 10'041 to 36'865 with an average of 17'181 observations per ICU.
-The cutoff of 10'000 is based on our experience with IDR and probabilistic forecasts in general, which require sufficiently large datasets for a meaningful and stable evaluation.
+The cutoff of 10'000 is based on our experience with IDR and probabilistic forecasts in general, which require sufficiently large datasets for a meaningful and stable evaluation, {\orange especially when the models involve large numbers of covariates and a skewed response variable, as it is the case here}.
 However, the prediction methods can also be applied to smaller datasets.

 Based on literature review, we identified the variables described in Table \ref{tab:vars} as relevant for LoS forecasts (\cite{Zimmerman2006}; \citet[Table S1]{Verburg2014}; \cite{Niskanen2009}).
 We exclude patients that were transferred from or to another ICU, because their LoS is incomplete.
 As in \cite{Zimmerman2006}, we also remove patients younger than 16 years and patients admitted after transplant operations or because of burns.
 Patients with missing values in the variables in Table \ref{tab:vars} are excluded, too.